fkhadra/react-toastify/README.md

 No more css file to import !

-Style helper added to mimic sass variables.
+A style helper has been added to mimic the old sass variables.

 ## Usage

-### Simple
+### One component to rule them all

 By default all toasts will inherits ToastContainer's props. **Props defined on toast supersede ToastContainer's props.**